patternfly/patternfly-react/packages/react-core/src/components/Menu/examples/Menu.md

 To render an initially drilled-in menu, the `drilldownItemPath`, `drilledInMenus`, and `activeMenu` properties must be set to default values.

-When starting from a drilled-in state, the `onGetMenuHeight` property must define the height of the root menu.
-As shown in the following example, the value of `onGetMenuHeight` must also account for updating heights as menus drill in and out of view.

 ```ts file="./MenuWithDrilldownInitialState.tsx" isBeta
 ```

 ### With drilldown - submenu functions

+For added flexibility with large menus, you may create a menu by passing a function to `drilldownMenu`.
+This approach allows you to create menu items dynamically, rather than creating everything up front.

 ```ts file="./MenuWithDrilldownSubmenuFunctions.tsx" isBeta
 ```

 ### With drilldown breadcrumbs

-Use breadcrumbs when a drilldown menu has more than 2 levels to offer users better navigation.
+Use [breadcrumbs](/components/breadcrumb) when a drilldown menu has more than 2 levels to offer users better navigation.

 ```ts file="MenuWithDrilldownBreadcrumbs.tsx" isBeta
 ```